Fly O'Connor to India for renewed trade talks, National urges

 "India is one of the world's largest economies and New Zealand's second-largest trading partner without a free trade agreement," McClay said.

-The last formal round of negotiations (the 10th round) occurred in Delhi in February 2015, two years before the National Government left office.
+The last formal round of negotiations (the 10th round) occurred in Delhi in February 2015, two years before the National government left office.
 Former National leader Simon Bridges visited India while leader to highlight the importance of that relationship.

 O'Connor said New Zealand held "intensive" negotiations with India "in the context of the Regional Comprehensive Economic Partnership (RCEP) FTA negotiations, especially in 2018 and 2019, before India withdrew from the RCEP negotiations in November 2019."